cobianzo/asim-solar-project/README.md

 # Translations

+## Custom translations for notifications

-- I Added a `\Coco_Solar\Helper::get_language()` to detect the code of the language (ie 'it')
+- I added a `\Coco_Solar\Helper::get_language()` to detect the code of the language (ie 'it')
-- The translations apply mostyl to the notifications (there are two kinds, the ones on top of the screen, and the into panels popup shown when hovering a segment)
+- The translations apply mostly to the notifications (there are two kinds, the ones on top of the screen, and the into panels popup shown when hovering a segment)
 - For the top bar notifications (they pretend to be a user helper, like a wizard), thw translations are in
 `plugins/solar-project/src/notification-texts/*.json`